 Our kidneys are one of the most critical organs in the body.
 Thank goodness we have two of them!
 (Although, surprisingly, we can survive with just one.)
 These bean-shaped organs are about the size of your fist.
 Each one is located on either side of your spine below your rib cage.

 The main job of your life-sustaining kidneys is to filter waste (including medications you take) and extra water from your blood, which produces urine.
 In addition to filtering the blood, kidneys also:

 - Balance the water, salts, and minerals in your blood

 - Keep your bones strong and healthy by producing an active form of vitamin D

-- Make red blood cells to prevent anemia
+- Make a hormone that stimulates the bone marrow to make red blood cells, to prevent anemia

 Inside each kidney are small, ball-shaped structures called glomeruli — about one million, in fact — that are responsible for filtering blood.
 Imagine your kidneys as powerful chemical factories, and the glomeruli are the workers.

 Every 24 hours, your kidneys process about 150 quarts of blood.
 That’s nearly 40 gallons!
 One to two quarts are removed in the form of urine, which is moved to the bladder, and the remaining filtered blood is returned to your bloodstream.

 There aren’t many symptoms or signs of chronic kidney disease until after the condition has progressed.
 Chronic kidney disease is often described as a “silent” condition because it is very hard to detect without a blood test.